Karl von Terzaghi: Later years

 One of his first tasks in the United States was to bring his work to the attention of engineers.
-This he proceeded to do by writing a series of articles for the Engineering News Record, which were published in winter 1925, then as a small book in 1926.
+He proceeded to do this by writing a series of articles for the Engineering News Record, which were published in winter 1925, then as a small book in 1926.
 He found the facilities at MIT abominable and had to deal with obstruction from the administration.
 Brushing the obstacles aside, he once more set up a new laboratory geared towards making measurements on soils with instruments of his own devising.
 He entered a new phase of prolific publication and a rapidly growing and lucrative involvement as an engineering consultant on many large-scale projects.

 In 1927, Aurelia Schober Plath, who would become the mother of the poet Sylvia Plath, worked as a secretary for Terzaghi.
 She was of Austrian descent and worked for him by translating a handwritten manuscript in German, dealing with new principles of soil mechanics.
 After work, they would have dinner together when Terzaghi's conversation led her to Greek drama, Russian literature, the works of Hermann Hesse, the poems of Rainer Maria Rilke as well as the writings of great world philosophers.
 She claims the experience affected her for the rest of her life and that she "realized how narrow my world had been and that self-education could be and should be an exciting lifelong adventure.
 It was the beginning of my dream for the ideal education of the children I hoped some day to have."

 From 1926 to 1932, Arthur Casagrande, another pioneer of soil mechanics and geotechnical engineering, worked as Terzaghi's private assistant at MIT.

 Terzaghi was much in demand as a dinner companion and was a fascinating conversationalist.
 His striking good looks and evident power was very attractive to women.
 In 1928, he met the young Harvard doctoral student in geology, Ruth Dogget, and fell deeply in love.

 That year, Terzaghi was finally fed up with MIT and its president and determined to return to Europe.
 He accepted a chair at the Vienna Technische Hochshule in the winter of 1929.
 He married Ruth, who became his editor and collaborator as well.
 A short consulting trip to the Soviet Union before taking up his post horrified him, and he came to oppose the communist system there, as a regime exemplified by its brutality and chaos.
 Using Austria as his base, he traveled ceaselessly throughout Europe, consulting, lecturing and making new professional contacts and collaborations.
 His teaching workload was now relatively light so he continued his experimental investigations and became especially interested in the problems of the settling of foundations, and of grouting.
 He began writing the manuscript for a much updated and expanded version of Erdbaumechanik, now set for two volumes.
 However, the political turmoil in Austria began to interfere with his work, and in 1935, he decided to take a leave from Vienna from 1935 to 1936.